TiBeN/m3uragen/README.md

     In theses sets, each software has its own zip archive containing the images of the software.
-Because M3U files must contains path to unzipped images, m3uragen processes theses romsets in two steps: first it unzip the archives into a dir of your choice, then it creates M3U files with paths pointing to the images from this dir.
+Because M3U files must contains path to unzipped images, m3uragen processes theses romsets in two steps: first it unzip the archives into a directory of your choice, then it creates M3U files containing paths pointing to the unzipped images.

 -   Unzipped romsets

-    In theses sets, images files are stored as is in the directory (or into subdirectories). m3uragen processes theses collections by scanning the dir (optionnally recursivelly) and gathering image sets of the same software then creates a M3U file for each sets having more than one image.
-In order to proceed, m3uragen must be provided a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) which determines the "media flag" part into the image file name.
+    In theses sets, images files are stored as is in the directory (or into subdirectories). m3uragen processes theses romsets by scanning the directory (optionnally recursively) and gathering image sets of the same software then creates a M3U file for each set having more than one image.
+In order to proceed, m3uragen must be provided with a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) which determines the "media flag" part of the image file name.
     Common rom collections (TOSEC, no-intro)
     use [standard naming schemes](https://www.tosecdev.org/tosec-naming-convention) to
-    name the images files, which contain among other thing "media flags" for multi images softwares.
-For example TOSEC use something like 'Some Game **(Disk 1 of 2)**.img'.
+    name the images files, which contain "media flags" for multi images softwares among other things.
+For example TOSEC use something like:

+    'Some Game **(Disk 1 of 2)**.img'.

 Installation
 ------------